 Quaker Houghton considers its employees as its greatest strength in differentiating our business and strengthening our market positions.
 We have established core values that are inclusive of embracing diversity and creating a culture where we learn from and are inspired by the many cultures, backgrounds and knowledge of our team members.
 The Company's goal is to have an organization that is inclusive of all of its people and is representative of the communities in which we operate.
-The Company's core values as listed above embody who we are as a company, guide our decisions and inspire us.
+The Company's core values are: (i) live safe; (ii) act with integrity; (iii) drive results; (iv) exceed customer expectations; (v) embrace diversity; and (vi) do great things together.
+Our core values embody who we are as a company, guide our decisions and inspire us.
 Our commitment to these values, in words and actions, builds a stronger Quaker Houghton, and these values guide the Company's internal conduct and its relationship with the outside world.
+By fostering a culture and environment that exemplifies our core values, we gain, as a company, unique perspectives, backgrounds and varying experiences to ensure continued long-term success.
 The Company respects and values all of its employees and believes belonging, inclusion, diversity and equality are essential to drive the Company's success.